Reversal Patterns

 • A reversal of an uptrend is usually quick and volatile, compared to

 Speculating on trend reversals is a riskier business than trying to ride a trend.
 As a general rule, volume should be expected to increase in the direction of the trend.
 You will learn to use this as a confirming factor, and volume usually increases at the end of each pattern.
 However, markets also tend to fall ‘under their own weight’, so volume may not increase much when prices drop.
+On the other hand, if you do not see a significant increase in volume accompanying an upside breakout, then you have to question whether the breakout is real.
 We’ll be discussing volume more in the next module.

 Join the discussion